dataminer-site/dataminer-site.github.io/docs/archive/0.9/guides/python/jupyter.md

 %sql conn --alias duckdb
 ```

-### Connecting to DuckDB via SQLAlchemy Using `duckdb_engine`
+### Connecting to DataMiner via SQLAlchemy Using `duckdb_engine`

-Alternatively, you can connect to DuckDB via SQLAlchemy using `duckdb_engine`.
+Alternatively, you can connect to DataMiner via SQLAlchemy using `duckdb_engine`.
 See the [performance and feature differences](https://jupysql.ploomber.io/en/latest/tutorials/duckdb-native-sqlalchemy.html).

 ```python
 import duckdb